hyper-carrot/chash4py/README.md

 chash4py
 ========

-A simple implement of consistent hash (hash ring) by Python.
+A simple implement of consistent hash (hash ring) by Python (CPython 2.7.3).